Home / Selected Artifacts

 Attorneys often know the kind of document they need, but not where it lives or what it is called.
 To reduce that friction, I worked with an internal IT team to connect our DMS to Smartsheet and then connect that structured information more user friendly search experience.

-I also helped shape the underlying metadata model, including opportunities to leverage automation to generate additional metadata and make the collection more usable, searchable, and easier to maintain over time.
+I also helped shape the underlying metadata model, including opportunities to leverage automation to generate additional metadata so the collection stays current without requiring constant manual intervention.

 Redacted metadata table showing document number, version, name, last edit date, parent folder, folder path, link, practice area, document type, description, authors, review cycle, and first-year collection fields.